Announcing AAM.

 Content-addressed commitment, hash chain, hourly Merkle aggregation, OpenTimestamps Bitcoin anchor.
 The audit-permanence primitive under every AAM event.

-Document, registry, counter-party, pledge, monitoring, custody, collusion, surveillance, supply-chain, applicant compliance, counter-party dossier.
+Document, registry, counter-party, pledge, monitoring, custody, collusion, surveillance, supply-chain, applicant compliance, counter-party dossier, cryptographic signature/KEM primitive.
 Each agent's bureau, charter, and event taxonomy is published on the page.

 Canonical event taxonomy